Klipper3d/klipper/docs/G-Codes.md

 - Display Message: `M117 <message>`
 - Set build percentage: `M73 P<percent>`

+Also provided is the following extended G-Code command:
+- `SET_DISPLAY_TEXT MSG=<message>`: Performs the equivalent of M117,
+  setting the supplied `MSG` as the current display message.
+If `MSG` is omitted the display will be cleared.

 ### [dual_carriage]

 The following command is available when the